renatewr/kaldi-hugo-cms-template/site/content/packages.md

     quote: >-
       The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
-  - {}
-  - author: Philipp Trommler
-    quote: >-
-      Kaldi is the place to go if you want the best quality coffee.
-I love their stance on empowering farmers and transparency.
 full_image: /img/products/products-full-width.jpg
 pricing:
   heading: Monthly subscriptions